 Howls, high-fives mark start of Iditarod race across Alaska

-Race rookie Ryan Anderson of Minnesota drives his team onto the Chena River during the restart of the Iditarod Sled Dog Race in front of Pike's Waterfront Lodge, Monday in Fairbanks, Alaska.
-It's the third time the starting location of the 1,600-kilometre trek to Nome, Alaska has been moved from Anchorage to Fairbanks due to low snow and poor trail conditions in the Alaska Range.
+Race veteran Cody Strathe of Fairbanks, Alaska booties one if his lead dogs Nukluk, left, as his dog Sable, right, looks on as Strathe prepares his team in the staging area during the restart of the Iditarod Trail Sled Dog Race in front of Pike's Waterfront Lodge, March 6, 2017 in Fairbanks, Alaska.
+It's the third time the starting location of the 1,000-mile trek to Nome, Alaska has been moved from Anchorage to Fairbanks due to low snow and poor trail conditions south of and through the Alaska Range.

 |Title